SOS Trainings

 Naloxone training

-Interested in receiving compassionate overdose training?
+Interested in receiving compassionate overdose prevention training?
 Whether you’re signing up as an individual, organizing a staff training for your organization, or coordinating a group session with a club, committee, or community group, we’ve got you covered.
 Fill out our form with your details, and our Harm Reduction & Outreach Supervisor, Megan Merrill, will reach out to gather additional information and schedule a training that works for you.

 Six classes and 68 hours of education.
 All for the low price of $575